Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 where $a,b$ denotes the two sublattices.
 If they are connected by inversion

-Thus in both cases there exists both a staggered component and a uniform component of the current induced spin-polarization and the corresponding effective field.
-For the magnetic dynamics only the staggered component will have an appreciable effect for the achievable magnitudes of the effective fields.
-Since different component is staggered in the two cases, the dynamics will differ.
-As discussed in Section \ref{s:sots-nut}, the even field typically has a FL character, whereas the odd field is commonly DL.
-Thus in systems where magnetic sublattices are connected by translation we can expect efficient DL torque, whereas in systems where the sublattices are connected by inversion a FL torque is expected.
+Thus in both cases there exists both a staggered component and a uniform component of the current-induced spin density and the corresponding effective field.
+For the magnetic dynamics only the staggered component will has an appreciable effect for the achievable magnitudes of the effective fields (a few mT).
+Since the component that is staggered is different in the two cases, the dynamics will differ.
+As discussed in Subsection \ref{s:sots-nut}, the even field typically has a field-like character, whereas the odd field is commonly damping-like.
+Thus in systems where magnetic sublattices are connected by translation we can expect an efficient damping-like torque, whereas in systems where the sublattices are connected by inversion a field-like torque is expected.

-SOTs in AFs have been first studied in two tight-binding models \cite{Zelezny2014,Zelezny2017}: (i) the AF 2D Rashba gas and (ii) the bulk Mn$_2$Au.
+SOTs in antiferromagnets have been first studied in two tight-binding models \cite{Zelezny2014,Zelezny2017}: (i) the antiferromagnetic 2D Rashba gas and (ii) the bulk Mn$_2$Au.
 Both systems possess collinear antiferromagnetism.
 They together illustrate the two main types of symmetry discussed above.
-In the Rashba model the two sublattices are connected by translation and thus the lowest order N\'eel order SOT has a DL character.
-In the Mn$_2$Au crystal, on the other hand, the two sublattices are connected by inversion and the lowest order N\'eel torque has consequently a FL character.
-Microscopic calculations based on the Kubo formula with constant relaxation time indeed show that the N\'eel SOT in the Rashba model is primarily DL, whereas in Mn$_2$Au it is predominantly of FL character.
+In the Rashba model the two sublattices are connected by translation and thus the lowest order N\'eel order SOT has a damping-like character.
+In the Mn$_2$Au crystal, on the other hand, the two sublattices are connected by inversion and the lowest order N\'eel torque has consequently a field-like character.
+Microscopic calculations based on the Kubo formula with constant relaxation time indeed show that the N\'eel SOT in the Rashba model is primarily damping-like, whereas in Mn$_2$Au it is predominantly of field-like character.